PWS fire management

 Fire management strategies and plans are produced for particular reserves.
 The plans address public and visitor safety and the protection of ecosystems and property.

-Currently PWS is developing a fire management plan for the Tasmanian Wilderness World Heritage Area.
+PWS has developed a fire management plan for the Tasmanian Wilderness World Heritage Area.
 The preparation of a fire management plan is recommended in the Tasmanian Wilderness World Heritage Area Management Plan (2016) and the Tasmanian Wilderness World Heritage Area Bushfire and Climate Change Research Project.
-More information on this project will be available in autumn 2020.

 Bushfire response and current bushfire situation